2025 State of Performance Management Report

 Horizontal bar chart showing Net Promoter Scores by company size: 750+ employees 8.4, 251-749 employees 8.03, 101-250 employees 7.45, 51-100 employees 7.88, less than 50 employees 8.08.

-In contrast, larger organizations benefit from established career paths, comprehensive benefits, and formalized performance management systems.
-Small companies (<50 employees) maintain relatively high engagement through close-knit cultures and direct access to leadership, despite having fewer resources than their larger counterparts.
+Large organizations benefit from established career paths, stronger resources, and formalized performance management systems, which lead to higher engagement.
+Small companies maintain relatively high eNPS scores through close-knit cultures, clearer communication, and direct access to leadership.

 Horizontal bar chart showing average number of forms per review by employee size, with less than 50 employees highest at 2.65 and 750+ employees lowest at 2.02.